redlibrarian/redlibrarian.github.io/_posts/2017-03-18-culture-labour-artificial-intelligence.markdown

 cheap labour far from our comfortable universities.

-Finally, we have to be aware that the arrival of ultrasophisticated machine learning systems for intellectual and cultural work herald's neither a monolithic dystopia nor a post-scarcity (eu|u)topia, but simply the next phase of the subsumption of human life to the implacable logic of capital accumulation.
+Finally, we have to be aware that the arrival of ultrasophisticated machine learning systems for intellectual and cultural work heralds neither a monolithic dystopia nor a post-scarcity (eu|u)topia, but simply the next phase of the subsumption of human life to the implacable logic of capital accumulation.
 However, this awareness opens up